Both Gist and HubSpot have a live chat tool that’s available for free.

 Both Gist and HubSpot offer 3 of these.
 Right now, we don’t have a pre-made support bot, but you can create it with the custom creator.

 Using qualification and meeting bots on HubSpot will cost you at least $113/mo.
-Gist will cost you $99/mo for those.
-(You can also unlock the full bot creation for our most expensive price of $149/mo.)
+Gist’s bots come starting at 24.99/mo.
+(You can also unlock everything we offer starting at $33.99/mo.)

 Unless support bots are where you draw the line, Gist’s affordability wins the category in the battle of the bots.